-International Radio & Electronics Corporation 25166 Leer Drive Elkhart, Indiana, U.S.A.
-46514-5425
+International Radio & Electronics Corporation 2524 Toledo Road Elkhart, Indiana, U.S.A.
+46516-5768

-For units in warranty (within 5 years of purchase from any authorized Crown Dealer): We pay for ground UPS shipments from anywhere in the continental U.S. and Federal Express Second Day service from Hawaii and Alaska to the factory and back to you.
-Expedited service/shipment is available for an additional charge.
+For units in warranty (within 5 years of purchase from any authorized Crown Dealer): We pay for ground UPS shipments from anywhere in the continental U.S. and back to you.
+Expedited service/ shipment is available for an additional charge.
 You may forward your receipt for shipping charges which we will reimburse.
 We do not cover any charges for shipping outside the U.S. or any of the expenses involved in clearing customs.

-If you have any questions about your Crown Broadcast product, please contact Crown Broadcast Customer Service at:
+If you have any questions about your Crown Broadcast product, please contact Crown Broadcast Customer Service at: Telephone: (574) 218-6547